Beef Bone Broth

 Pour water off and discard it.
 Clean the pot.
 Give the bones a rinse with clean water.

 Cover bones again in the pot with water.
 Simmer for 12 hours.
 Pour this water off and reserve it.

 Cover bones once again with water.
-Add onions, carrots, bay leaf, thyme, and celery.
+Add onions, carrots, bay leaf, thyme, apple cider vinegar, and celery.
 Cover and simmer for up to 24 hours.
 As water evaporates, use a pastry brush to wash the sides of the pot and incorporate the residue back into the broth.
 (This is flavor!)
 Add more water as needed.